-fontweight of type DOMString The font weight attribute for the element, if specified.
+mathsize of type DOMString The mathsize attribute for the element, if specified.
+Either small, normal or big, or of the form number v-unit.

-fontstyle of type DOMString The font style attribute for the element, if specified.
+mathfamily of type DOMString The mathfamily attribute for the element, if specified.
+This should be a string of the form css-fontfamily.

-fontfamily of type DOMString The font family attribute for the element, if specified.
+mathcolor of type DOMString The mathcolor attribute for the element, if specified.
+The DOMString returned should be in the form of a CSS color spec.

-color of type DOMString The color attribute for the element, if specified.
+mathbackground of type DOMString The mathbackground attribute for the element, if specified.
+The DOMString returned should be in the form of a CSS color spec.

-contents of type MathMLDocumentFragment, readonly Returns the child Nodes of the element.
-These should consist only of Text nodes and possibly MathML-GlyphElements or MathMLCharacterElements.
-Should behave the same as the base class's Node::children attribute; however, it is provided here for clarity.
+contents of type MathMLNodeList, readonly Returns the child Nodes of the element.
+These should consist only of Text nodes and possibly MathMLGlyphElements.
+Should behave the same as the base class's Node::childNodes attribute; however, it is provided here for clarity.